 This book was a labor of love for Rogers Park, the neighborhood where I grew up on the very far north side of Chicago.
-I sourced photos from the Historical Society, and biked around reshooting them from the same angle as many as 100 and as little as 20 years later.
-The final output showcased the photographs, data visualizatoins of the neighborhood's evolution, and an interview with a lifelong resident.
+I sourced photos from the Rogers Park Historical Society, and biked around reshooting them from the same angle as many as 100 and as little as 20 years later.
+The final output showcased the photographs, data visualizations of the neighborhood's evolution, and an interview with my neighbor Mrs. Martin, a lifelong resident.

 A turning point in my design practice

 This project was significant for me because it evolved my design methods.
-It provided a way for me to connect with my family and neighbors through design, which enjoyed and began to seek it out more.
+It provided a way for me to connect with my family and neighbors through design, which I enjoyed and began to seek out more.
 It also shifted my perspective of the role of research in my design process.
 These experiences set me on a path towards research driven human and community centered design.
-This led me to the urban planning studio at Skidmore, Owings & Merrill and later to the discipline of Experience Design where I've become fascinated by online identiteis and communities.
+This led me to the urban planning studio at Skidmore, Owings & Merrill and later to the discipline of Experience Design.